 Then unexpectedly, he heard a whisper.
 He turned to his right and saw the prisoner that shouted out to the man on death row a few minutes ago.

-“Hey, don’t you worry about Regan Sanchez, the one they were taking him to was to the electric chair,” the prisoner from the cell said to him.
+“Hey, don’t you worry about Regan Sanchez, the one they were taking to the electric chair,” the prisoner from the cell said to him.
 “He has always had a mouth on him.
 I would be a rich person if I got a dime every time he tried to pick a fight with someone in the prison yard.
 Regan was sentenced to death after being convicted for murdering eleven women.”

 “Who are you?”
 Camargo asked.